PostHog/posthog.com/contents/docs/privacy/gdpr-compliance.md

 ### Step 5: Enable the Property Filter app (optional)

-If you are self-hosting PostHog outside the EU, or are using PostHog Cloud, and are capturing EU users' data, you should enable the [Property Filter app](https://posthog.com/apps/property-filter).
+If you are self-hosting PostHog outside the EU, or are using PostHog Cloud US, and are capturing EU users' data, you should enable the [Property Filter app](https://posthog.com/apps/property-filter).
 This will allow you to anonymize user data.

 ## Complying with 'right to be forgotten' requests